 Tips for Using Hard Light

-Use hard light anytime you want to create a dramatic, edgy look or create distinct differences between bright and dark.
+Use a hard light source anytime you want to create a dramatic, edgy look or create distinct differences between bright and dark.

 - Be strategic in placing your lights or subjects.
 Make sure the shadows don’t obscure critical elements of your subject (the eyes or face, for example).